-The File Transfer Protocol (FTP) is, as the name suggests, a protocol used for transferring files between computers on a network.
-FTP uses Transmission Control Protocol (TCP) ports 20 & 21 by default.
+The File Transfer Protocol (FTP) is, as the name suggests, a client-server protocol used for transferring files between computers on a network.
+FTP uses Transmission Control Protocol (TCP) port numbers 20 & 21 by default.
 FTP enables users to download, upload, view, rename, delete files, and more.

 FTP is a relatively old protocol.
 While this helps explain some of the oddities like using two ports, it also speaks to the maturity of the protocol.
 The original standard for FTP, RFC 114, was published in 1971.
 The current standard, RFC 959, was published in 1985.